andrewt3000/web_development/README.md

 - Architect/manager tests, inspects and approves the PR.
 - Pushing to master automatically deploys to production.

-This can get much more complicated, especially if you have testing team.
+This can get more complicated, for instance, if you have testing team.

 ### App Versioning
 Preferred: [semantic verisioning](https://semver.org/)